anonymous-author-submission844/DiVaTe_Benchmark/README.md

 DiVaTe includes over **5,000 structured prompts** designed to probe a model's ability to accurately and cleanly separate these two modalities.

+## How to use?

+1. Clone repo [**will be filled in**]
+2. In the repository, add the downloaded txt files into exp/make_prompts directory
+3. If you want to generate image from various models, use main.py in the repo [ ] (example bash prompt is in test_script.sh)
+4. If you want to evaluate generated image, use evaluation.py in the repo [ ]

+(All the detailed information about using this datset is informed in repo [ ]

 ## Dataset Structure

 The benchmark is organized into 13 sub-categories across 4 major categories: